DISCOURSES 1.1

 朋,同類也。自遠方來,則近者可知。

 By means of goodness to reach others, those who trust and follow will be many.
-Due to this there can be [shared] happiness.
+Due to this [shared] happiness is possible.

 – Cheng Yi 程颐